RocketPy-Team/RocketPy/docs/development/setting_up.rst

 We highly recommend creating a python virtual environment first.
 However, we will not describe how to do this here, since this is a common task.
+Run the commands below inside Rocketpy folder to install the library and development requirements:

 .. code-block:: console